skvamme/command-line-compass/README.md

   ber for getting bearing to saved position. dist for getting distance to saved position.
   For these three words to be able to pick current gps location, type e.g. save and switch over to the weather app or a map for a minute or so.
 These apps are activating the gps while visible so the compass can grab lat and long readings in the background.

+  When you switch back to the terminal app it says that the app is stopped.
+Type fg <enter> to get it back in foreground again.